ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of the year a cool draught of aster is a lux
-dry which we may enjoy with a liitis* care,
-Hy the following method, simple and inex­
-pensive, water may be kept almost ne cold
 «• ice.
 Let a jar, pilclier or vesvel used fur
 water, be surrounded with one or more folds
 of coarse cotton, to be constantly wet; tbe